404Exist/laravel-datatable-cruds/README.md

 ```
 ### render()
 Finally, use this method to render your datatable view.
-this method accepts three prameters, the first for the blade `@extends` the second for the blade `@section`, and the third is an array of variables that can be accessed in the `@extends` blade file.
+this method accepts three parameters, the first for the blade `@extends` the second for the blade `@section`, and the third is an array of variables that can be accessed in the `@extends` blade file.
 by default the first parameter is `"app"`, the second is `"content"` and the third is an empty array `[]`.

 ```php